The 10 Best Pro Scooters

 video play icon

 This wiki has been updated 26 times since it was first published in August of 2018.
 You may think that most scooters are pretty much the same, but if you want to perform tricks and stunts, you need one of these pro or "freestyle" models.
 They're lightweight, making it easier to pull off jumps, and they're extremely durable, so they can stand up to a lot of abuse.
 We've included options in a variety of colors, from simple to flashy, so there's something for everyone.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Envy Prodigy S8